Springville, Utah: Library

 With Springville growing at such a fast rate, the need for a new library soon arose.
 The old library, the Springville Carnegie Library, could not fit the needs of the rapidly growing city.
 From 1965 to 2008, the library was housed in the north wing of the Springville Office Building of the time.
 The old building became the home of the Daughters of Utah Pioneers Museum and the Springville Historical Society.

 Construction began on the current library in 2008 and was finished in 2011.
 Along with having over one million books, movies, and playaways, the new library hosts events, classes, and children's programs.

 Education

 Springville is served by Nebo School District.
 Public schools in this district within Springville include Springville High School, Springville Junior High School, Spring Canyon Middle School, Art City Elementary, Brookside Elementary, Cherry Creek Elementary, Sage Creek Elementary, Meadow Brook Elementary, and Westside Elementary.
 Reagan Academy and Merit Academy, both charter schools, are also in Springville.

-The Elizabeth DeLong School of the Springville Campus of the Utah Schools for the Deaf and the Blind is in Springville.
-Its construction began in March 2019 with completion expected for January 2020.
-Jacoby Architects designed the school, which had a cost of $13 million.
+In 2020, Springville opened the Utah Schools for the Deaf and the Blind's third campus, which was named after Elizabeth DeLong, a leader among Utah's deaf community in the early 20th century.